bwasmith/books/buried-giant.md

 words, and if these are to be my last moments, then I'll leave this world a little more peacefully for them (121)

+I won't believe it, sir.
+How is it possible to hate so deeply for deeds not yet done?
+The good people who once took shelter here would have kept alive their opes to the end, and surely watched all suffering, of friend and foe, with pity and horror.
+You're much the senior in years, Master Axl, but in matters of blood it may be I'm the elder and you the youth.
+I've seen dark hatred as bottomless as the sea on the faces of old women and tender children, and some days felt such hatred myself (142)

 What use is a god with boundless mercy, sir?
 You mock me as a pagan, yet the gods of my ancestors pronounce clearly their ways and punish severely when we break their laws.
 Your Christian god of mercy gives men license to pursue their